brimdata/zed/docs/data-model/zed.md

 The type order of two named types is the type order of their underlying types.

+> While the Zed data model does not include explicit support for schema versioning,
+> named types provide a flexible mechanism to implement versioning
+> on top of the Zed serialization formats.
+For example, a Zed-based system
+> could define a naming convention of the form `<type>.<version>`
+> where `<type>` is the type name of a record representing the schema
+> and `<version>` is a decimal string indicating the version of that schema.
+> Since types need only be parsed once per stream
+> in the Zed binary serialization formats, a Zed type implementation could
+> efficiently support schema versioning using such a convention.

 ## 6. Null Value

 All Zeds type have a null representation.
 It is up to an